Phew.

-Finding our voice is perhaps the biggest challenge we face as writers.
+Finding our voice is perhaps one of the most frustrating challenges we face as writers.

-A strong voice helps us stand out in a snot-green ocean of boring content.
-A unique voice helps us bond with our readers, enticing them to come back to “hear” our voice again.
-An energetic voice makes us feel good about our writing.
+A strong voice helps us stand out in a sea of same-same writing, and it helps us bond with our readers, enticing them to come back to “hear” our voice again.

 But how?